Graduate student affiliates at Northwestern

 External graduate student affiliates

-Tomás Guarna is a graduate student at MIT’s Comparative Media Studies program.
-He is interested in critical infrastructure studies, digital governance, and the political effects of misinformation.
+Tomás Guarna is a second-year graduate student at MIT’s Comparative Media Studies program, where he researches in the Civic Design Initiative.
+He is interested in civic media, digital governance, and trust.
 Tomás received his B.A. in Social Sciences from Universidad Torcuato Di Tella in Buenos Aires, Argentina.
-Following that, he worked for the Presidency of Argentina’s Digital Communications Team, collaborating on the Presidency’s digital strategy and creating content for its social media accounts.
-In addition to his work in technology and politics, Tomás has created several public digital media projects.
+Following that, he worked for the Presidency of Argentina’s Digital Communications Team.
+Tomás is a Human Rights & Technology Fellow at the MIT Center for International Studies.

 Mariana Sanchez Santos holds a BA in International Relations from ITAM in Mexico City and a Master of Arts in Political Communication from the University of Leeds, UK.
 Currently a PhD student in the School of Communication at American University.
 She has also taken courses in City University of Hong Kong, Universidad de San Andrés in Buenos Aires, Stanford University and Oxford University.
 Her doctoral research focuses in political communication, elections and technology in Latin America.
 Prior to joining American University, she worked for different offices of the government of Mexico, as a consultant to media companies and as a communications officer to the Fulbright Program in Mexico.
 She also worked as a research assistant in the Civil Society and Philanthropy Project from ITAM.